nomad-vagabond/cq-uav/README.md

 # cq-uav
-Generative UAV models based on CadQuery
+Generative UAV models with CadQuery and SplineCloud